Devsid-95/Devsid-95/README.md

 ## Introduction
-**Welcome to my Github Profile!** :star_struck: The green dots on my [**GitHub** profile](https://github.com/Devsid-95) represents my journey towards being a developer :running_man: - I have over 2 years of experience as a Developer.
+**Welcome to my Github Profile!** :star_struck: The green dots on my [**GitHub** profile](https://github.com/Devsid-95) represent my journey towards being a developer :running_man: - I have over 3 years of experience as a Developer.
 I am a computer scientist by profession and I'm a passionate Developer.
-I have a Intermediate Level of Knowledge in  Python, Java, JS, React Native, AI, DL, ML, Data Science and Web development(Reactjs, Nodejs) for database I use Mongodb,MySQL.
+I have an Intermediate Level of Knowledge in  Python, Java, JS, React Native, AI, DL, ML, Data Science, and Web development(Reactjs, Nodejs) for databases I use MongoDB, MySQL.

 <br>

 ## Here are some ideas to get you started

 - 🔭 I’m currently working on My ................................. !
 - 🌱 I’m currently learning...........
 - 👯 I’m looking to collaborate with other Developers
-- 🥅 2023 : Goal is to Work in Software Company.
+- 🥅 2023: The goal is to Work in a Software Company.
-- 💬 Share me about Techie Things
+- 💬 Share with me about Techie Things

 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I Love to watch TV Series,Listen to Music,Learn to Code,Love Photography!
+- ⚡ Fun fact: I Love to watch TV Series, Listen to Music, Learn to Code, and Love Photography!

 <br>